9999years/tex-report/macros.md

 almost nothing but definitions, TeX forces its users to constantly interact with its sometimes-immediate and sometimes-delayed execution.

-Let's examine the source file `multicol.dtx`, which is required in any LaTeX distribution.
+Let's examine the source file `multicol.dtx`, one of the smallest packages which is required in any LaTeX distribution.
 At 4482 lines, it includes the (literate-ish) source code for the `multicol.sty` package, as well as the entire documentation manual, and, in fact, literate code for the documentation manual as well.
 Here's a package option definition from line 991, at the start of the package's actual code:

     \DeclareOption{colaction}{%
       \def\mc@col@status@write{%